 Innovation isn't always about the newest technology or expensive design solutions--with tight budgets and limited resources we work to identify and prioritize goals, and plan strategically for the most effective use of time, money, and energy.

-The value of play must not be undervalued not only as an engagement strategy but also as a powerful tool for learning.
+Play holds incredible value as both an engagement strategy and a powerful tool for learning.

 Sparking joy and curiosity empowers visitors to take charge of their own learning via exploration and experimentation, both critical aspects of constructed knowledge.

-Playful touches can take the form of gameplay, stimulating immersive environments, collaborative social engagement, or even whimsical language used to introduce new ideas.
+Playful touches can take the form of game-play, stimulating immersive environments, collaborative social engagement, and even whimsical language used to introduce new ideas.